 Kirli’s debut children’s picture book The Incredible Freedom Machines, illustrated by Matt Ottley follows a young girl as she adventures with her newly unearthed freedom machine.
-It has been selected for Bologna Book Fair 2018 where it will be presented for translation into other languages.
+It made the CBCA notable list for Picture book of the Year (2019) and was shortlisted for Speech Pathology Australia’s Indigenous Children Category 2019.
+It was selected for Bologna Book Fair 2018/19 and has been published in Russian, French and English.

 Order The Incredible Freedom Machines:

 Our Dreaming, illustrated by Dub Leffler (Scholastic, 2019).
 This book shares the Yuin and Gundungurra Dreamings as were told to Kirli by her Elders.

 Happy Ever After (Scholastic) tells the haunting story of Kirli’s Mother’s removal from her Yuin country in the early 1970s.
 It will be available in February 2020.

 Afloat (Hardie Grant) follows the story of an Elder teaching foraging and weaving practices to a child, to tie canoes together, to a form a raft to survive an incoming storm.
 This text explores the themes of unity, oneness, reconciliation, strength, endurance and courage.

 Book Kirli for workshop, performance or school visit.